Mya Aye (activist)

 Mya Aye (မြအေး, /my/) is a Burmese activist and one of the leaders of the 8888 generation pro-democracy student activists in Burma (Myanmar).
 He was elected Politician of the Year 2006 by readers of the Burma Digest.

-He led a petition campaign to release all political prisoners who had been imprisoned by the Myanmar Military Junta, SPDC in order to silence their opposition.
-He took over all responsibilities after Min Ko Naing, Pyone Cho, Min Za Ya, Htay Kywe and Ko Ko Gyi were arrested.
+He led a petition campaign for the release of all political prisoners imprisoned by the Myanmar Military Junta, SPDC in order to silence their opposition.
+He took overall responsibilities after Min Ko Naing, Pyone Cho, Min Za Ya, Htay Kywe and Ko Ko Gyi were arrested.

 Background

 Mya Aye is a leader of the 88 Generation Students Group led by Min Ko Naing.
 He was first arrested in 1989 and sentenced for 8 years imprisonment for his role as a student leader in 1988 uprising.
 He was released in 1996 and continued campaigning for democracy in Burma.
 He was arrested again 2007 with fellow student leaders and sentenced to 65 years and 6 months imprisonment.
 His daughter is Wai Hnin Pwint Thon, who has campaigned for democracy and the release of political prisoners in Burma.